adrgri/OnTrack.Frontend.React/README.md

-# OnTrack - Investment Management Web Application
+# OnTrack - project Management Web Application

 OnTrack is a web application designed to streamline enterprise project management across various industries.
 This application addresses the need for reliable digital tools to replace traditional paper-based or verbal project planning methods, which often lead to conflicts and miscommunications.
-OnTrack aims to provide tools that facilitate investment management and synchronize the efforts of all team members.
+OnTrack aims to provide tools that facilitate project management and synchronize the efforts of all team members.

 ## Key Features

 - **Intuitive User Interface**: Designed to be user-friendly and visually appealing, ensuring ease of use.
-- **Investment Management**: Tools to plan, manage, monitor, account for, and archive investments effectively.
+- **Project Management**: Tools to plan, manage, monitor, account for, and archive projects effectively.
 - **Responsive Design**: Utilizes the React framework to create responsive user interfaces that adapt to different screen sizes and devices.

 ## Functions and Pages